 It turns out that this value argument applies beyond the classroom.
 A tool company wanted to to ensure that customers in Home Depot and Lowes understood how to use its products, so the firm asked Mosaic to develop VR that was shown on in-store screens.

 During the Q&A, Sean pointed to the need for clients to see the value of the experience.
 For example, one client, after doing a 2D 360-degree video, asked for other pieces that were much more interactive.
 They were eager to pivot to a 3D game that’s more customizable and engaging.

 After the Q&A, the audience went upstairs for the demos of VR (using the HTC VIVE head-mounted display to show Mosaic’s virtual job site) and MR (using the Microsoft HoloLens to show Viva’s trip across Israel).

 The questions spilled over from the theater.
 A lively discussion emerged from a question posed to Ray by Eugene Fertelmeyster, Director of Strategic Partnerships at BTC Revolutions: What if people come to rely on VR instead of having actual experiences?
 For instance, a child can learn that touching a flame is bad via VR, but that doesn’t compare to the lesson other children learn by actually touching a flame and feeling the consequences.
 They talked about how VR/AR/MR have many uses but certain ones would be counterproductive or harmful to society.

-Zohar Rom is a writer and project manager at Garfinkel + Associates and co-edits this blog.
+Zohar Rom edits this blog and is a writer and project manager.
 He drives brand success for clients and adores new challenges.
 Zohar is also a filmmaker; he earned the Cable Advertising Bureau’s first-ever Best In Show.